Lewwwk/AIFS/README.md

 # Krause House Governance State

-The official Krause House governance at any time can be found here.
+The official Krause House governance at any time can be found within this repo.
 This is updated by the community via proposal on Snapshot.

 ### Table of Contents